-Southwark is made up of 21 wards, with 63 councillors (three from each ward) leading the council.
+Southwark is made up of 23 wards, with 63 councillors leading the council.
 Each of these councillors sits on the council assembly, which is the 'sovereign body' of the council.
 The assembly is chaired by the Mayor of Southwark.

 The council assembly is responsible for approving the budget, developing policies, making constitutional decisions and deciding on local legislation.